ladtopi/tiralabra-tuna/docs/specification.md

 interest.
 It also provides a clear and practical application for the pitch detection algorithm.
 This restriction also allows us to make some assumptions about the input signal, which simplifies the problem.
-For example, the input signal can be assumed to be harmonic and within a certain frequency range.
-And because the desired frequency range impacts the required sampling rate, and the typical frequency range of a guitar string is known, the sampling rate can be optimized for this specific use case.
+For example, the input signal can be assumed to be within a certain frequency range.
+The desired frequency range impacts the required sampling rate, and since the typical frequency range of a guitar string is known, the sampling rate can be optimized for this specific use case.
 This way runtime computational cost of the algorithm can be minimized.

 Perfomance-wise, this project would benefit from a more performance-oriented implementation language, but Python is chosen for its simplicity and ease of